appcircleio/appcircle-docusaurus/docs/infrastructure/android-build-infrastructure.md

 - **JAVA_HOME_21_X64**: -

 :::caution
-We're deprecating Intel-based runners and transitioning our customers to Apple silicon (M1)-based build machines.
+We're deprecating Intel-based runners and transitioning our customers to Apple silicon-based (M-series) build machines.

 Currently, JDK 17 and 21 are not pre-installed on the "Appcircle Linux Pool (x86_64)", and Intel-based runners are not actively maintained.